Bern Johnson

 Attorney

-Letícia collaborates with environmental and human rights lawyers around the world through the ELAW network.
-Before joining ELAW, Letícia supported communities impacted by mining as project coordinator at Caritas Minas Gerais, Brazil.
-She also served as assistant to the Prosecutor’s Office in Mariana, Brazil, where she worked on cases of high environmental impact.
+Letícia has expertise in human rights and socio-environmental justice.
+She collaborates with lawyers in Brazil and throughout Latin America who are defending the rights of communities, protecting the climate, and building a just energy transition.
+Before joining ELAW, Letícia supported communities impacted by mining as a project coordinator at Caritas Minas Gerais, Brazil.
+She also worked on cases of high environmental impact as assistant to the Prosecutor’s Office in Mariana, Brazil.
 Letícia is co-founder of the Human Rights Clinic at the Federal University of Minas Gerais, where she worked for years as a supervising attorney.
-She received her law and master’s degrees from the Federal University of Minas Gerais (UFMG) and later lectured on international law at Faculdade Milton Campos.
-She speaks Portuguese, French, English, and Spanish.
+She received her law and master’s degrees from the Federal University of Minas Gerais and later lectured on international law at Faculdade Milton Campos.

 Érick Kassongo